-That $250,000 limit may seem pretty high – until you actually need coverage.
+That $250,000 limit may seem pretty high until you need coverage.
 The cost of medical care is outrageous, especially if you sustain severe or life-threatening injuries.

 - $2,000 for an ambulance ride?
 Not out of the question.
-In fact, the cost could be more if you need more care, like a breathing tube, along the way.
+The cost could be more if you need more care, like a breathing tube, along the way.

 - For years now, the average ER bill has been more than the average month’s rent.

-- Once you’re discharged home, you’re not “all better.”
-You’re simply better enough to get around your own home.
+- Once you’re discharged home, you’re not, all better., You’re better enough to get around your own home.
 You may not be able to drive, and your mobility might be severely limited.
-The road to recovery can require months of outpatient physical, occupational or speech-language therapy – increasing your costs by thousands of dollars more.
+The road to recovery can require months of outpatient physical, occupational, or speech-language therapy, increasing your costs by thousands of dollars more.

 - There will be follow-up appointments.
 Tests to check how your injuries have healed.
 In the months and years after your accident, you could need additional surgeries.